cynkra/indiedown/README.md

 ### Including Additional Assets

 Most customized styles will include some additional assets, such as a logo or a special font.
-Assets can be put into arbitrary named folders.
+Assets can be put into arbitrarily named folders.
 To access the assets from `default.yaml` or `preamble.tex`, simply use `<asset_path>/myasset` and the path will be correctly resolved by indiedown.

 ## Other Elements